lasek0/sp/README.md

   val:
     Allow to pass values as numbers, string or bytes.
     Example: 123, 0b111, 0o672, 0xab1, "def ine"
-    In case where -r is passed as option, then all val's are ignored
+    For -r option, all val's are ignored.

 Examples: